Gilson401/mobilefrist/README.md

 # Framework Free Project

-This is an exercice of CSS and HTML responsive not using frameworks
+This is an exercise of CSS and HTML responsive not using frameworks

 ## Installation